 2 Morris Rd, Ringwood, NJ 07456

-New Jersey Botanical Garden is a 96-acre garden and it is open to the public.
+New Jersey Botanical Garden is a 96-acre garden, and it is open to the public.
 It is located about an hour away from downtown Jersey City.
-The gardens surrounded by 1,000 acres of woodlands with extensive views of the Ramapo Mountains, and the mansion – Skylands Manor.
-The gardens contain a far-reaching variety of plants, evergreens, and deciduous trees and shrubs in specialty areas.
+The gardens are surrounded by 1,000 acres of woodlands with extensive views of the Ramapo Mountains and the mansion – Skylands Manor.
+The gardens contain various plants, evergreens, and deciduous trees and shrubs in specialty areas.
 Make sure to wear a mask when you visit.
-Admission to the Botanical Garden itself is always free, however, during summer months there is a parking fee charged by the state.
+Admission to the Botanical Garden itself is always free; however, there is a parking fee charged by the state during the summer months.

 2900 Southern Boulevard Bronx, NY 10458

-The New York Botanical Garden is an advocate for the plant kingdom.
-The Garden pursues its mission through its role as a museum of living plant collections arranged in gardens and landscapes across its National Historic Landmark site; through its comprehensive education programs in horticulture and plant science; and through the wide-ranging research programs of the International Plant Science Center.
+The New York Botanical Garden near Jersey City is an advocate for the plant kingdom.
+The Garden pursues its mission through its role as a museum of living plant collections arranged in gardens and landscapes across its National Historic Landmark site, comprehensive education programs in horticulture and plant science; and wide-ranging research programs of the International Plant Science Center.
 It is about 45 minutes to an hour away from downtown Jersey City by car.
 You can also take the train there.
 Today, the 250-acre Garden—the largest in any city in the United States—is a National Historic Landmark.
-It encompasses 50 specialty gardens and collections comprising more than one million plants as well as the nation’s preeminent Victorian-style glasshouse.
-It is definitely a must-visit.
+It encompasses 50 specialty gardens and collections comprising more than one million plants, as well as the nation’s preeminent Victorian-style glasshouse.
+It is a must-visit.

 990 Washington Ave, Brooklyn, NY 11225

 Brooklyn Botanic Garden is an urban botanic garden that connects people to the world of plants, fostering delight and curiosity while inspiring an appreciation and sense of stewardship of the environment.
-Advance timed-entry tickets are required to enter, masks must be worn.
+Advance timed-entry tickets are required to enter; masks must be worn.
 The garden is about 45 minutes to an hour away from downtown Jersey City.
 So isn’t this worth a visit to gardens near Jersey City?

 43-50 Main St, Flushing, NY 11355